Program Eligibility Requirements

 Some international students may qualify for private loans or private scholarships provided by outside donors.
 Private loans typically require international students to have co-signers or co-borrowers who can guarantee the loan.
 Please visit http://www.edupass.org/finaid/loans.phtml for information on available private loans.

-Students in non-degree and certification programs are not eligible to receive aid with the following exceptions:
+Students in non-degree programs are not eligible to receive aid with the following exceptions:

 - PBS Coursework – Students enrolled in required pre-requisite undergraduate coursework (400 level course or below) for admission into a graduate degree program at NC State may be eligible for Federal Direct loan assistance.
 Aid is limited to one consecutive 12-month period, and students must be enrolled at least half-time (at least 6 credit hours per term).
 Documentation to confirm eligibility is required.